isaiahbenamoz/amoz-mexican-grill/README.md

 # amoz-mexican-grill
-Open-source Mexican restaurant franchise that my dad owns
+Developing a restaurant to roast my dad on a Mexican grill.
+But it's fine, he can take it.
+He's strong.